Clinical Query Language (CQL) Reference

 SUBDATE

-Subtracts a number of days (resulting in an earlier date) from a given date or Date-type DATAITEM.
+Subtracts a date/time interval (resulting in an earlier date) from a given date or Date-type DATAITEM and returns the date/time.

 Syntax